Spinal Implants Manufacturer Receives Loan for Lehigh Valley Expansion

 “This project is an excellent example of the spirit of collaboration here in Lehigh Valley,” said Don Cunningham, LVEDC President & CEO.
 “Many stakeholders came together to make this expansion possible, and we’re grateful to our partners in Northampton County and the Commonwealth of Pennsylvania for all the resources they’ve brought to the table.”

-The $400,000 grant was approved through the Lehigh Valley Economic Investment Corporation, for which LVEDC provides administrative services.
+The $400,000 loan was approved through the Lehigh Valley Economic Investment Corporation, for which LVEDC provides administrative services.
 It is a 10-year Pennsylvania Industrial Development Authority (PIDA) loan at a 2.75% fixed rate.

 Tyber Medical’s new 35,000 square-foot space is adjacent to their current facility at Lehigh Valley Industrial Park IV.
 The company is also renovating its existing facility and purchasing new equipment and job training for new and existing employees.